yyang-pplus/yyang-pplus.github.io/_posts/2021-01-20-pds-compiler-warnings.md

 ## Suppress implicit fallthrough warnings

 `-Wimplicit-fallthrough` warnings could be useful in case you forgot to add a `break` for one case label before reaching the next one.
-If you are sure that's intended, you can suppress this warning with `[[fallthrough]]`.
+If you are sure that is intended, you can suppress this warning with `[[fallthrough]]`.

 ```cpp
 {% include src/2021-01-20-pds-compiler-warnings/implicit-fallthrough-fixed.hpp %}